daniel-molina/visualequation/doc/UI.md

 With a positive numeric argument n, it acts on the n-ulevel usupeq of selection.
 With a non-positive numerical argument -n, it acts on the n-ulevel usubeq of selection (M-0 M-w is identical to SHIFT-DEL).

-#### Rotate copars to the left (M-UP)
-#### Rotate copars to the right (M-DOWN)

-> **Note**: First param is chosen instead of first one for symmetry with
-> *Select first param* (SHIFT-DOWN).

-#### Transmute with subeq (S-C-t)
-It is not a readline command.

-If selection is a block B and its last parameter is a block BSUB, exchange lop-B and lop-BSUB, removing excess of parameters and including PVOIDs as needed.

-#### Transmute with supeq (S-M-t)
-It is not a readline command.

-If selection is a block B and has a supeq SUP, exchange lop-B and lop-SUP, removing excess of parameters and including PVOIDs as needed.

 #### Upcase word (M-u)
 Uppercase every symbol which has sense (Latin and Greek letters) included in